mmagos28/PNI_IDEC/Murthy Lab/Projection/README.md

 This folder contains MATLAB code for calibrating the dome projection system.
 The main workflow is controlled from `ConfigureProjectorOnline.m`, which lets the user enter the physical measurements of the system, update calibration parameters, preview the projection geometry, and generate the `calibratedBallImage.data` file used by the projection pipeline.

+Before running the code, download this full `Projection` folder to your computer and work from the local copy.
+MATLAB must be able to access the `.m`, `.fig`, `.mat`, `.data`, and `v2` files from the same local folder structure.

 ## Main Files

 - `ConfigureProjectorOnline.m`: main calibration GUI.
 This is the recommended entry point.